sroidl/lambda-ui/README.md

 ### Coming up:

-#### 0.1.0
-* Support main features (at least) as good as the old UI.
-This includes an overview of all builds, as well as the ability to see details of builds and build step output.

-#### 0.2.0
 * Websockets!
 Get your build information asap.
 Instead of polling the results of a build, the server will push new events to the clients.
 * Support all types of build step results (currently only the output)
 * Support of browser history within the app.